 Updated 2019.
 If your idea of the perfect Sunday in London includes brunch, cool coffee spots, market hopping, street food stands and street art then spending Sunday in Shoreditch will be your perfect day, and even if this isn’t your idea of the perfect Sunday then give it a go as you never know, you might just enjoy it!

 There are many different stations that serve this area depending on where you’re coming from and all of these stations will be perfect to start the day I have planned for you: Old Street, Moorgate, Liverpool Street, Hoxton, Shoreditch High Street, Whitechapel, Aldgate East.

-In order to fuel your day hold off on having breakfast and instead go for Brunch because this area is full of cool brunch spots, personally I’d recommend Hoi Polloi on Shoredicth High Street and Lantana in Old Street and Friends of Ours, but if you’re feeling really quirky head to the Cereal Killer Cafe.
+In order to fuel your day hold off on having breakfast and instead go for Brunch because this area is full of cool brunch spots.
+Personally, I’d recommend Hoi Polloi on Shoreditch High Street and Lantana in Old Street and Friends of Ours, but if you’re feeling really quirky head to the Cereal Killer Cafe.

 For more London Brunch options head to my London Brunch Guide here

-The best way to get to the Flower Market in Shoreditch is to walk up Shoreditch High street, turn right onto Hackney Road and right again straight onto Columbia Road, follow the road and you’ll soon stubble upon it.
+The best way to get to the Flower Market in Shoreditch is to walk up Shoreditch High street, turn right onto Hackney Road and right again straight onto Columbia Road, follow the road and you’ll soon stumble upon it.
 The mass of people carrying flowers back from there will also give it away!

-Afterwards, turn right onto Redchurch street and stop a long here for a coffee, there are lots of cool, hipster, quirky cafes a long here, one that I love is called Barber & Parlour and it does actually have a barbers in it, but also a really good cafe and coffee!
+Afterwards, turn right onto Redchurch street and stop along here for a coffee, there are lots of cool, hipster, quirky cafes along here, one that I love is called Barber & Parlour and it does actually have a barber in it, but also a really good cafe and coffee!
 Shoreditch probably has the best coffee in London so make sure you make the most of it!

 While you’re here keep your eye out for some cool Shoreditch street art, especially up the side lanes!